Maybe you are starting to notice that your mother doesn’t seem to be as sharp as she was in the past.

 That person would have to be accepted by an SNP that covers diabetes.

-A Medicare SNP covers the same services as regular Medicare, but also covers additional services that are specific to that group (so, an SNP for people with chronic heart failure would get to see a specialist and would have their heart medications covered).
+A Medicare SNP covers the same services as regular Medicare, but also covers additional services that are specific to that group (so, individuals enrolled in an SNP for people with chronic conditions, such as chronic heart failure, would get to see a specialist and would have their heart medications covered).